 Federal Regulations require that the IRB membership be modified if the IRB is to review research that involves prisoners.
 Therefore, if any TTUHSC EI Paso IRB will review research that involves prisoners, at least one member of that IRB shall be a prisoner, or a prisoner advocate with appropriate background and experience to serve in that capacity.
 The prisoner advocate member must be present at any convened IRB meeting at which research that involves prisoners is reviewed.
-Research within the TTUHSC EI Paso system may be reviewed by any IRB with a prisoner advocate.
+At this time, the TTUHSC EI Paso IRBs do not have this representation, therefore no research specifically targeting prisoners may be reviewed by a TTUHSC EI Paso IRB.